 When your information is passed to us by another party

-There are occasions where you may be accessing our services through another organisation.
-If they provide us with your details, we treat this accordingly and only use it for the purposes stated.
+There are occasions where you may be accessing our services through another organisation, for example when they request us to provide a service to you under a formal contract.
+If they provide us with your details, we treat this accordingly.
+We will treat and protect this information as if you had provided it personally, and only use it for the purposes stated in the contract.

 Disclosure of your personal information to other organisations